 Can people with chronic kidney disease (CKD) eat potatoes?
 What about bananas or tomatoes?
 All of these foods are notorious for being high in potassium.
 Kidney patients are often told to stay away from them.
 I have good news!
-Patients with kidney disease CAN enjoy these high potassium foods.
-However, how often these foods should be eaten depends.
+Patients with kidney disease CAN (and should!) enjoy these high potassium foods.
 Keep reading to learn more about potatoes and kidney disease.

 What is Potassium?